Receiving Reports of Interpersonal Violence

 A Responsible Employee is a Title IX term that indicates an employee who has the authority to address sexual violence or who has been given the duty of reporting.
 It may also be an employee who a student reasonably believes has this duty and authority.

-CSA’s and Responsible Employees must report incidents of sexual misconduct involving students to the Title IX Coordinator.
+Responsible Employees must report incidents of sexual misconduct involving students to the Office of Access and Equity.

 If you do not have specific obligations for reporting, you can still give others support or refer them to someone who can help.